centau/vide/docs/tut/crash-course/2-creation.md

 When creating an instance with no properties, it is important to not forget to actually call the constructor: `create "Frame" {}` and not `create "Frame"`.
 To be clear, `create "Frame"` returns a *function* which is a constructor for that class, not an instance of that class.
-This would result in you attempting to parent a function instead of an instance which is not correct.
 :::